-Born in Sri Lanka, my parents and I left the country during times of unrest.
-I was five.
-We moved to Austria, reality ruptured between two cultural poles.
+Born in Sri Lanka in 1983, Raki Nikahetiya and his parents left the country during times of unrest.
+They moved to Austria, and reality ruptured between two cultural poles.

-I studied Economics in Vienna and in Maastricht.
-In the Netherlands, the binary was broken and a delicious new reality prevailed: uncovered and uncluttered.
-I felt the need to capture moments.
-I was somewhere new and wanted to freeze and split the vibrancy, the inertia, the possibility.
-On a Saturday in Spring, I went to a flea market and got my first camera.
+He studied Economics in Vienna.
+During a university exchange in the Netherlands in early 2006, the binary was broken and a delicious new reality prevailed.
+He visited a flea market and got his first camera.
 55 Euros.
 Kodak.
 Simple and digital.
 Nothing has since been overlooked.

-Solo Exhibition: Sri Lanka and Sri Lankans / Embassy of Sri Lanka / Vienna, Austria
+2013 Sri Lanka and Sri Lankans, Embassy of Sri Lanka, Vienna, Austria

-Group Exhibition: Life Framer Photography Award / The Print Space / London, UK and Juraplatz, Switzerland
+2014 Lifeframer Photography Award Exhibition, The Print Space, London, UK and Juraplatz, Biel, Switzerland

-Shortlisted for Royal Photographic Society Photography Award 2015
+2015 Shortlisted for Royal Photographic Society Photography Award 2015, UK

 1. the process of raki digitally recording images by the action of light, etc, and the processing of this material to produce art.